Manitoba Highway 9: Route description

 PTH 9 heads northwest as a 2-lane to travel through Clandeboye, where it curves due northward, crosses Wavey Creek, and begins paralleling PTH 8 (which only lies 5 km to the west).
 The highway travels through Petersfield, where it crosses Netley Creek, and Netley, where it has an intersection with PTH 17, before the begins following the southwestern coastline of Lake Winnipeg.
 It passes through the beach communities of Chalet Beach, Sans Souci, Matlock (where it has an intersection with PR 232, a loop road off PTH 9 that directly follows the shoreline), and Dunnottar (where it has an intersection with PR 225).

-PTH 9 now travels directly through the center of downtown Winnipeg Beach, reuniting with PR 232 not too far from Winnipeg Beach Provincial Park, and having an intersection with PR 229.
+PTH 9 now travels directly through the centre of downtown Winnipeg Beach, reuniting with PR 232 not too far from Winnipeg Beach Provincial Park, and having an intersection with PR 229.
 The highway enters the New Iceland region as it crosses into the Rural Municipality of Gimli, winding its way up the lake's shoreline as it travels through Sandy Hook, where it has an intersection with PR 519, and Husavik before entering the town of Gimli.
-It passes through several neighborhoods and grazes the western tip of downtown, which follows Centre Street, before PTH 9 comes to and end at an intersection between PR 231 and PR 222, with the road continuing north as PR 222 while PR 231 (N Fifth Avenue) connects it to PTH 8.
+It passes through several neighbourhoods and grazes the western tip of downtown, which follows Centre Street, before PTH 9 comes to and end at an intersection between PR 231 and PR 222, with the road continuing north as PR 222 while PR 231 (N Fifth Avenue) connects it to PTH 8.

 History

 Originally, PTH 9 followed what is now Routes 42 (then known as Route 40) and 57 through Winnipeg.
-Outside the Perimeter, the route followed Provincial Road 204 to Lockport, where it would join its present alignment.
+Outside the Perimeter, the route followed Provincial Road 204 to Lockport, where it joined its present alignment.

-Today's PTH 9 between Winnipeg and Lockport was previously PTH 1 prior to 1958, and PTH 4 between 1958 and 1968.
+Today's PTH 9 between Winnipeg and Lockport was previously part of PTH 1 prior to 1958, and part of PTH 4 between 1958 and 1968.
 The Selkirk By-Pass between PR 230 and PTH 9A was not signed.
 In 1968, PTH 9 was moved to its present alignment.

 At Gimli, the roadway continues northerly as Provincial Road 222.